Bushfire

 After a bushfire

-- Listen to the radio for information and updates.
+• Listen to the radio for information and updates

-- Continue drinking lots of water.
+• Continue drinking lots of water

-- Check for spot fires and embers inside and out (including roof space).
+• Check for spot fires and embers inside and out (including roof space)

 Report all fires to Triple Zero (000)

-How does the City manage bushfire risk?
+How do we manage bushfire risk?

-- mapping bushfire footprints and hazards
+• mapping bushfire footprints (fire scar extents) and hazardous vegetation

-While we have a vested interest in reducing bushfire risk across the whole of the city, our activities are restricted, by law, to City-owned or managed land.
+While we have a vested interest in reducing bushfire risk across the whole of the city, our activities are restricted by law to City-owned or managed land.

 Although out of our control, we encourage and educate other natural landholders, public and private, to be vigilant in their bushfire preparations.